amitvsuryavanshi04/100_DAYS_VERILOG_SV/README.md

 #### Day-83 SV30 Functions in System Verilog.
     This testbench demonstrates different function types in SystemVerilog, including argument passing by value, reference, name, and the use of default arguments.
 These functions provide various ways to manipulate and process data in a modular and reusable manner.

+#### Day-84 SV31 Tasks in System Verilog.
+    how to use tasks in SystemVerilog with pass by value, pass by reference, and static tasks.
+Tasks provide flexibility for complex operations, allowing both argument manipulation and interactions with global variables.